eug48/uppalavannarama-preview/index.md

 Ayya Suvira encourages all people to sincerely practice meritorious deeds and the ten wholesome dhammas; and to learn, practice and transmit Buddhism widely for the purpose of liberation.

-## Environment

-Our practice as bhikkhunis includes the intention of harmlessness.
-In recent years, this has meant giving a higher priority to the environment in our daily lives and actively resisting harmful trends in the broader society.

-Ayya invites the wider community to join us in reducing plastics at this time of environmental need.

 ## Visiting & (No) Meal Policy

 There is no visitation without a prior appointment.
 Please contact us to make an appointment.